zapata-engineering/orquestra-core/docs/guides/circuits.rst

   :start-at: from orquestra.quantum.circuits import (
   :end-at: N_QUBITS =

-Notice we also defined the number of qubits we'll be working with.
+Notice we also defined a variable for the number of qubits we'll be working with.
 This will make some list comprehensions easier later.

+.. _creating_circuits:

 Creating a circuit
 ------------------